mojaloop/platform-configuration-bc/packages/client-lib/README.md

 It works in conjunction with the platform configuration central service (check the see also section below).

 There are two sets of configurations:
-- **Per application configurations** - with schemas defined by the applications
+- **Per bounded context configurations** - with schemas defined by the bounded contexts
-- **Global configurations** - with schemas defined centrally by the Platform Configuation BC code
+- **Global configurations** - with schemas defined centrally by the Platform Configuration BC code and its config bootstrapper

 ## Usage (quick start)